 ABR was founded in 1976 in Fairbanks, Alaska, as Alaska Biological Research.
-Since that time, we have progressed from a start-up partnership (Bob Ritchie and Jim Curatolo), to a growing, family-owned business, and finally to an established, employee-owned business.
-Bob Ritchie has been a guiding force in the evolution of ABR, and he still plays an important role in business development.
-Now formally known as ABR, Inc.—Environmental & Research Services (an S-Corporation), we have over 60 employees in Fairbanks and Anchorage, Alaska.
-ABR also maintained an office in Forest Grove, Oregon, from 1995–2015.
-Although we have closed this office, we still retain several of our key Oregon employees, and we aspire to continue to serve our clients in the Pacific Northwest, Hawaii, and the other locales that traditionally have been served by our team in Oregon.
+Since that time, we have progressed from a start-up partnership (Bob Ritchie and Jim Curatolo) and growing, family-owned business to an established, employee-owned business.
+Bob Ritchie has been a guiding force in the evolution of ABR, and he continues to play an important role in business development.
+Now known as ABR, Inc.—Environmental Research & Services (an S-Corporation), we have over 35 employees in Fairbanks and Anchorage, Alaska.
+From 1995–2015, ABR also maintained an office in Forest Grove, Oregon.
+Although now closed, we still retain several of our key Oregon employees and aspire to continue to serve our clients in the Pacific Northwest, Hawaii, and other locales that traditionally have been served by our Oregon team.

 During the past 40 years, we have distinguished ourselves as a premier environmental services company with a well-earned reputation for rigorous and objective science, effective project management, and strong safety programs.
-In addition to our list of long-term private sector clients, we also have worked effectively with state, federal, and municipal resource agencies and with Alaska Native entities and communities.
-We have extensive experience working on teams with other firms and institutions and in recent years have taken on prime contractor responsibilities for large multidisciplinary projects.
+In addition to our long-term private sector clients, we have worked effectively for many years with state, federal, and municipal resource agencies and with Alaska Native entities and communities.
+We also have extensive experience working on teams with other firms and institutions and in recent years have taken on prime contractor responsibilities for large multidisciplinary projects.
 Our strong reputation and our ability to work successfully with diverse partners and stakeholders provide exceptional value to our clients.

 ABR currently is recruiting and developing a new generation of leaders in business and science.
-Outstanding talent is now emerging within our ranks, which gives us reason to be very confident about the future of ABR in new and valuable services.
+Outstanding talent within our ranks gives us reason to be very confident about the future of ABR in new and valuable services.
 Bright and energetic scientists with advanced skill sets and a mastery of rapidly changing technologies also have allowed us to expand our current suite of services in rapidly changing markets.

 OWNERSHIP AND OPPORTUNITY

 ABR’s employees are the critical links to our business success.
-In recognition of this simple fact and as a strategy to secure the long-term future of ABR, since 2009 we have increased the number of employee shareholders from 4 to 29, which is ~50% of our employee population and nearly 100% of our senior scientists and managers.
+In recognition of this simple fact and as a strategy to secure the long-term future of ABR, since 2009 we have increased the number of employee shareholders from 4 to 33, which represents most of our employee population and nearly 100% of our senior scientists and managers.
 We will continue to recruit additional employee/owners and complete the transition to an employee-owned business.

 TRIPLE BOTTOM-LINE: BUSINESS, COMMUNITY, ENVIRONMENT